 Learn the art and skill of pruning and shaping your trees.

 Fruit trees are pruned for a variety of reasons- to increase fruit production, thin the canopy to reduce disease prevalence, and to encourage the tree to produce fruit where you can pick it- to name just a few.
 Learn why, when, and where to make pruning cuts on your trees.
+I also offer instruction on ornamental trees.

 A few notes on pruning times: